verifast/verifast-vscode/README.md

 # VeriFast

-[VeriFast](https://github.com/verifast/verifast) is a research prototype of a modular formal verification tool for C and Java programs.
-It takes as input a `.c` or `.java` file annotated with function/method preconditions and postconditions, loop invariants, data structure descriptions, mathematical definitions, and proof hints, and symbolically executes each function/method, using a separation logic-based representation of memory, to check that it complies with its specification.
+[VeriFast](https://github.com/verifast/verifast) is a research prototype of a modular formal verification tool for C, Java, and Rust programs.
+It takes as input a `.c`, `.java`, or `.rs` file annotated with function/method preconditions and postconditions, loop invariants, data structure descriptions, mathematical definitions, and proof hints, and symbolically executes each function/method, using a separation logic-based representation of memory, to check that it complies with its specification.
 If the tool reports "0 errors found" then, barring bugs in the tool, this means that every possible execution of the program is free of illegal memory accesses and data races and complies with the provided specifications.

 This extension provides support for running VeriFast from Visual Studio Code.

 ## Features

-Issue the **Verify with VeriFast** command (bound by default to Shift+Alt+V) to run VeriFast on the active `.c` or `.java` file.
+Issue the **Verify with VeriFast** command (bound by default to Shift+Alt+V) to run VeriFast on the active `.c`, `.java`, or `.rs` file.
 If VeriFast encounters a symbolic execution failure, the symbolic state at the time of failure is shown in the sidebar, and both the source location of the failure and the call site (if applicable) are highlighted and shown.

 ![Heartbleed example](screenshot.png)

-To set command-line options, specify them on the first line of your `.c` or `.java` file.
+To set command-line options, specify them on the first line of your `.c`, `.java`, or `.rs` file.
 For example:

 ```c
 // verifast_options{disable_overflow_check prover:z3v4.5 target:Linux64}